Master's programmes in Electrical Engineering and Computer Science

 The programme addresses the digitalisation of modern society and the rapid evolution of advanced communication systems.
 It covers the enabling technologies behind smart homes, smart grids, big data and autonomous vehicles.
-Students gain a solid foundation in data analysis, wireless communications and networking, and expertise through a specialisation.
+Students gain a solid foundation in data analysis, wireless communications and networking, and expertise through specialisation.
 Graduates lead research and development within the field.

 Machine Learning develops algorithms to find patterns or make predictions from empirical data and this programme will teach you to master these skills.
 Machine Learning is increasingly used by many professions and industries such as manufacturing, retail, medicine, finance, robotics, telecommunications and social media.
 Graduates from the programme will be experts in the field, qualified for exciting careers in industry or doctoral studies.

-The programme educates tomorrow’s nuclear engineers in how to address the key technical, social and environmental challenges faced by the industry.
+The programme educates tomorrow's nuclear engineers in how to address the key technical, social and environmental challenges faced by the industry.
 Going beyond the scope of a traditional nuclear education, the programme helps tomorrow’s engineers understand nuclear power in the context of a diverse energy mix.
-The programme is offered by four European universities through EIT InnoEnergy.
+The programme is offered by seven European universities through EIT InnoEnergy.

 The programme covers Renewable Energy, a growing area with tremendous opportunities for new technologies, businesses and ideas.
 Students gain in-depth knowledge of all major renewable technologies and the opportunity to specialise in areas of interest.
 Students also acquire skills in business and innovation management.
 The programme is offered by five European universities through EIT InnoEnergy.